pschaus/book_lepl1402/source/part1.rst

         }
     }

 The two objects that we created and put into the local variables "person1" and "person2" are called *instances* of the class "Employee", and the two variables "name" and "age" are called *instance variables* of the class "Employee".
-Since they are not static, they belong to the instances.
-As you can see in the example above, each object has its own "name" and "age".
+Since they are not static, they belong to the instances, and each instance has its own "name" and "age".

 Initializing objects
 --------------------